dkrravi/dkrravi/README.md

 ## 🏆 Achievements

 🥇 First Prize in Hackathon at Shri Shakti Institute of Engineering and Technology on 21st March 2025
-🏅 Best Paper Award at International Conference on Computational Intelligence and Communication Technologies, Dr. N.G.P.
-Arts and Science College on 3rd January 2025
 🥇 First Prize in Paper Presentation at KG College of Arts and Science on 22nd February 2025